fluaten/PlaylistRSS/readme.md

  1. Download zip : <https://github.com/fluaten/PlaylistRSS/zipball/master>
  2. Extract and copy the folder by ftp on the website.
- 3. Create a subdomain (ex: http://radio.domain.com) pointing to the ftp folder or modify the folder name.
+ 3. Create a subdomain (ex: http://radio.domain.com) pointing to the ftp folder or modify the folder name (ex: http://www.domain.com/radio).
  4. Open **config.php**
  5. Change `$urldomain` to subdomain or folder url.
  6. Choose Language (English or French), uncomment selected language.